-Wise money management is a skill.
+Wise money management is a skill and we have 4 Financial Moves To Make Right Now.
 It’s a skill anybody can learn and even improve over time.
 It is always the right time to make wise financial decisions.
 And it is never too late to start making wiser choices for your financial health.

 The following are 4 Financial Moves to Make Right Now.

 - Take full advantage of employer matched retirement savings.

 Many employers match an employee’s 401(k) or 403(b) contributions up to a certain percent of the employee’s salary.
 If you contribute less than your employer is willing to match, then you are passing up free money.

 For example, if your employer matches up to 6% of your salary and you only contribute 3% of your salary to your 401(k), then your employer matches only 3%.
 Each year you are missing out on the opportunity to increase your contribution to your 401(k), at no expense to you, by 3% of your salary.

 Employer matched retirement savings is part of your employee benefits.
 We urge you to take full advantage of it.

 Even the most disciplined of us can fall short of our savings goals or spend beyond our budget.
 The best way to ensure that you save exactly the amount you intend to save is to make your savings automatic.

 Set up a fixed amount to be transferred from your checking into your savings each month.
 Most banks offer this service for free.
 For people with fixed income, this should be a percentage of your paycheck.
 For people with varying income, this could be a fixed number to save, as determined in your budget to ensure you reach your financial goals.

 - If you qualify, make use of a Health Savings Account.